cjudd/docker-for-devs-workshop/03_create_image.md

 The runs the nuez-db images as a containers with the same name as nuez-db.
 It sets some optional environment variables inherited from the base image such as MYSQL_USER, MYSQL_PASSWORD and MYSQL_DATABASE to create a new user and database/schema.
 It also sets the required MYSQL_ROOT_PASSWORD to set a password for the root user.
 Finally it exposes the internal container port of 3306 externally as 3306 too and runs the container in the detached mode which I like to think about as a deamon mode since it will run in the background until you stop it.

+Visit [https://hub.docker.com/_/mysql/](https://hub.docker.com/_/mysql/) to learn more about the mysql options and environment variables.

 6. List running containers.

 ```